 How Communication Issues Can Impact a Child’s Social and Emotional Well-being

-When speech and language skills are hindered or underdeveloped, it can take a toll on a child's social and emotional well-being.
 For young children, the inability to make themselves understood, or process their emotions, may lead to self-isolation, temper tantrums, or other behavioral issues.

-Older children that have speech problems may also experience a variety of social and emotional challenges.
-For example, children who stutter can experience poor confidence, be withdrawn, or limit their interaction with peers for fear of being teased.
-Those with a developmental language disorder may know exactly what they want to say, but be unable to translate their thoughts into coherent sentences, causing frustration and short-temperedness.
+Those with a developmental language disorder may know exactly what they want to say, but be unable to translate their thoughts into clear sentences, causing frustration.

-The researchers ultimately came to this conclusion: “The needs of children with language problems are complex and call for early and continuing provision of educational support and services.”
+The researchers came to this conclusion: “The needs of children with language problems are complex and call for early and continuing provision of educational support and services.”

 How speech and language problems affect academic performance